 Trader Joe's Cheese List

-Here is our master list of cheese available at Trader Joe’s and what the cost is.
-We break the list down into 4 parts – cheese under $6, cheese over $6/pound, goat cheese, and cheese not priced by the pound.
+Here is a list of cheese available at Trader Joe's and what the cost is.
+I break the list down into 4 parts - cheese under $6, cheese over $6/pound, goat cheese, and cheese not priced by the pound.

 Cheese Under $6/pound